onflow/flow/agendas/2024/sprint-kickoff/2024-04-12-Flow-Sprint-Kickoff.md

 ---

-### **Governance and Tokenomics** \[Kshitij]
+### **Governance and Tokenomics** \[Vishal]
 Cycle Objective(s): Transaction fees on EVM, increasing transaction fees and inflation reduction plan.

 **Done last sprint**
-- Forum post regarding proposals on EVM gas and transaction fee reviewed, published, and shared on Discord.
-Working groups were briefed to disseminate details of the proposed changes to the community in upcoming meetings.
-See the post [here](https://forum.flow.com/t/proposing-transaction-fee-changes-and-flow-evm-gas-charges-for-flow-crescendo-launch/5817)
+- Forum [post](https://forum.flow.com/t/proposing-transaction-fee-changes-and-flow-evm-gas-charges-for-flow-crescendo-launch/5817) regarding proposals on EVM gas and transaction fee published.
-- Modeled inflation reduction options including the impact on validator incentives.
-Discussed pros and cons with Dete; additional research is needed on new potential options that surfaced aimed at minimizing impact on validators, token holders, and network security.
-See deck [here](https://docs.google.com/presentation/d/1EBYqB8FwxHtOwaQMHiId0ZZv4bRNThNYrgF5-CZeI8M/edit?pli=1#slide=id.g26c5efcb5cb_0_280)
+- Modeled inflation reduction and had the first round of internal discussion; additional research is needed on new potential options.See deck [here](https://docs.google.com/presentation/d/1EBYqB8FwxHtOwaQMHiId0ZZv4bRNThNYrgF5-CZeI8M/edit?pli=1#slide=id.g26c5efcb5cb_0_280)
 - Impact of transaction fee increase on partner costs was assessed by pulling latest data for top 20 transaction payers on Flow.
 Discussions held with BD/partnership team, and the timeline for partner outreach is set for mid-May.
 See research [here](https://docs.google.com/spreadsheets/d/1PPxxAotsIYLzydAnuBAgQe1BmEcamiuSQUmsDtrpaKs/edit#gid=1414811201)
 - Working Groups convened to address challenges related to hosting working groups, particularly the formalization of WGs that have transitioned them into more structured townhall-style meetings rather than informal participatory sessions where tangible work was accomplished.
-Going forward, WGs wouldn't overtly concern themselves with formalization and structures except keeping GitHub pages updated after meetings
-- Monthly Governance Working Group meeting was convened - Governance OKR updates were shared along with current status of FLIPs; also invited new community operators to set up consensus nodes (to maintain decentralization)
+- Ran the monthly Governance Working Group meeting and gave Governance OKR updates, update on current status of FLIPs and announced availability of 5 new consensus node slots (to maintain decentralization)

 **This sprint**

+- Gather and respond to community feedback on the forum post
 - For decentralization efforts, work with a16z to consolidate three nodes, and with Coinbase to reduce one node they operate on leased stake
-- Automation of decentralization dashboard to send messages when critical thresholds are crossed
+- Continue work on automation of the decentralization dashboard to send messages when critical thresholds are crossed
-- Gather and respond to community feedback on the forum post
-- Draft FLIP on EVM gas to compute ratio and compute limit hike
+- Draft FLIP on EVM gas to compute ratio and compute limit hike.
 - Update FLIP on transaction fee to suggest a transaction fee multiplier closely tied to FLOW token's market price
-- Continue research on Inflation (new strategies, other networks, validator impact, etc.) and sync with Dete again
+- Continue research on Inflation (new strategies, other networks, validator impact, etc.) and have a second round of review.

 **On Hold**